CreatorB/vim-fast-setup/README.md

-# :rocket: Vim Fast Setup
+# 💻 Vim Fast Setup

 This repository provides a quick and easy way to set up a powerful Vim environment with pre-configured settings.
 For seasoned Vim users, this setup will help you get up and running with a highly productive Vim configuration in no time.
 Perhaps you have different preferences and settings, you may need to adjust the rest.